Barandis/kessel/src/docs/parsers/attempt.md

 #### Parameters

-* `p` The parser that is applied and backtracked over if it fails fatally.
+* `p`: The parser that is applied and backtracked over if it fails fatally.

 #### Success